 Speak With a Scottsdale Nursing Home Abuse Attorney Today

 Contact us at 480.802.8232 or fill out the form below.

-We are personal injury & wrongful death lawyers in Scottsdale, Arizona.
+We are a personal injury & wrongful death law firm in Scottsdale, Arizona.
 At Amar Esq.
 PLLC, we focus on providing effective trial lawyer and litigation abilities to ensure your voice is heard.
 Whether your matter settles or ends up at trial in front of a jury, we strive to regain the quality and enjoyment of life you deserve.